mendix/docs/content/en/docs/refguide/runtime/custom-settings/_index.md

 If you are running your app on the Mendix Cloud, you can access these settings in the Developer Portal via **Environments** > **Environment Details** > **Runtime** > **Custom Runtime Settings**.
 For more information see the [Runtime Tab](/developerportal/deploy/environments-details/#runtime-tab) section of *Environment Details*.

-If you are running on SAP Cloud, you can add custom settings as User-Provided Variables prefixed with `MXRUNTIME_`.
-If the setting contains a dot `.` you can use an underscore `_` in the variable.
+If you are running on SAP Cloud, you can add custom settings to an environment using the [Runtime tab](/developerportal/deploy/sap-cloud-platform/#runtime-tab) in the Developer Portal.

 When you are running your app locally, you can set these values in a [Configuration](/refguide/configuration/#custom).